Back Together (song): Critical reception

 The song was described by Los Angeles Times music writer Mikael Wood as "a total banger, with a killer electro-disco groove ... and a delightfully raunchy guest verse by Nicki Minaj."
 Jon Blistein of Rolling Stone wrote, "'Back Together' boasts a bumping Studio 54 disco beat and buzzsaw synths reminiscent of the electro-pop surge led by Justice and Daft Punk.
 Thicke, however, sounds as soulful as ever, breezily crooning devoted paeans to a destructive love over Martin's catchy production."

 Music video

 A music video for the song, directed by Ben Mor, was filmed in Miami.
 It was premiered via Thicke's VEVO channel on August 13, 2015.

 Live performances

-Thicke has performed the song on Good Morning America, The Late Late Show with James Corden, Jimmy Kimmel Live!, and The Tonight Show with Jimmy Fallon.
+Thicke has performed the song live on Good Morning America, The Late Late Show with James Corden, Jimmy Kimmel Live!, and The Tonight Show with Jimmy Fallon.

 On May 21, 2017, Thicke performed this song at 4th Indonesian Choice Awards.